Ryan Giggs will not be part of Wales set-up for World Cup qualifiers in March

 "He is co-operating with the police and will continue to assist them with their ongoing investigations."

-Giggs agreed to miss games against the United States, the Republic of Ireland, and Finland following his arrest, with his assistant Page put in caretaker charge of the team.
+Giggs agreed to miss games against the United States, the Republic of Ireland, and Finland following his arrest four months ago, with his assistant Page put in caretaker charge of the team.

+Page, who joined Giggs' backroom staff in August 2019, oversaw victories against the Republic of Ireland and Finland as Wales were promoted into the top tier of European football.

+Wales start their World Cup qualifying Group E campaign away to Belgium, the world's top-ranked side, on March 24 before hosting the Czech Republic in Cardiff six days later.